Dawson Knox Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Season Stats

-- Knox has been the target of 64 of his team's 583 passing attempts this season, or 11.0% of the target share.
+- So far this season, 11.0% of the 583 passes thrown by his team have gone Knox's way.

-- Knox (17 red zone targets) has been the recipient of 15.9% of his team's 107 red zone pass attempts.
+- With 17 targets in the red zone this season, Knox has been on the receiving end of 15.9% of his team's 107 red zone pass attempts.

-- The Bills, who rank third in the NFL in points scored, have attempted a pass 60.3% of the time while running the ball 39.7% of the time.
+- The Bills, who rank third in the NFL in points scored, have dropped back to pass 60.3% of the time while opting for the ground attack 39.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Knox's matchup with the Falcons.